-The Group's operating activities are regulated by the Law of the Republic of Kazakhstan dated 9 July 1998 No. 272-I On Natural Monopolies and Regulated Markets as the Group is a natural monopolist in electricity transmission, technical dispatch and electricity production-consumption balancing services.
-According to the Law, the Group's electricity transmission, technical dispatch and electricity production-consumption tariffs are approved by the Committee for Regulation of Natural Monopolies and Protection of Competition at the Ministry of National Economy of the Republic of Kazakhstan (the "Committee").
+The Group's operating activities are regulated by the Laŵ of the Republic of Kazakhstan dated 9 July 1998 No. 272-1 On Natural Monopolies and Regulated Markets as the Group is a natural monopolist in electricity transmission, technical dispatch and electricity production-consumption balancing services.
+According to the Law, the Group's electricity transmission, technical dispatch and electricity production-consumption tariffs are approved by the Agency of the Republic of Kazakhstan for the Regulation of Natural Monopolies (the "Agency").